 Biological stations

 The purpose of these stations is to increase the vertical resolution compared to core stations and to carry out Photosynthesis-Irradiance (P-I) 14C-uptake experiments with phytoplankton (water) samples.
 In these experiments, 33 aliquots of phytoplankton from two depths (surface and close to the deep chlorophyll-a maximum) are incubated with 14C -bicarbonate at in situ temperatures and 30 light levels (+ 3 dark bottles) for approximately 3 hours.
 The P-I measurements are used to estimate primary production according to Platt and Jassby (1976).
-The incubations usually start around noon, local time, so that the biological station will occur at whichever core station is being occupied at the appropriate time.
-Thus, the actual locations of the biological stations vary from year to year.
+The actual location of the biological stations is not critical, so the vessel is stopped mid-morning wherever we are transiting between station, in order to begin the incubations can start around noon, local time, for the consistency of the method.
 Because the biological stations focus on the upper layers of the water column, the Conductivity, Temperature, Depth sensor (CTD) is only lowered to 200 m, allowing for a greater vertical resolution of all the biogeochemical parameters.
 Bottles are closed at 2, 10, 20, 30, 40, 50, 60, 80, 100, and 150 m, with an extra bottle at the depth of the deep chlorophyll-a maximum, as revealed by the in situ fluorescence sensor.
 A total of seven biological stations are sampled, which are spread along the AR7W transect: two on the Labrador Shelf, three in the Central Labrador Basin, and two on the Greenland Shelf.

 Discrete variable measurements and Data collection